 On one end, there may be a temptation to move towards cheaper hosting to reduce prices to manageable levels.
 However, there is also the consideration of moving towards more specialized categories of hosting at comparable prices.

 Today we’ll look at a mix of solutions made possible by SiteGround’s increase in pricing.
-These include a mix of cheaper solutions, and a look towards VPS and Managed WordPress hosting as well.
+These include a mix of cheaper shared hosting solutions, and a look towards VPS and Managed WordPress hosting as well.

 One of GreenGeeks' biggest draws is that it's an environmentally responsible platform.
 Data centers consume a massive amount of energy and GreenGeeks pays that back to the environment in the form of renewable energy credits.